Tyler Hetu: There's no quarterback controversy in New England, at least not yet

 Mid-week thoughts

-Thornton missed time due to being put on the injury reserve to repair a fractured clavicle.
-The second-round pick is likely to see his role expand greatly as he gets more immersed in the offense with Nelson Aghlolor playing his way out of New England, Kendrick Bourne potentially dealing with turf toe and Lil'Jordan Humphrey being bumped down to the practice squad.
-Thornton is a weapon, a hybrid type receiver-back that is becoming more popular in today's NFL.
-He may not be Deebo Samuel, but he could be in due time
+Thornton missed time due to being put on injured reserve to repair a fractured clavicle.
+The second-round pick is likely to see his role expand greatly as he gets more immersed in the offense with Nelson Aghlolor playing his way out of New England, Kendrick Bourne potentially dealing with turf toe, and Lil’Jordan Humphrey being bumped down to the practice squad.
+Thornton is a weapon, a hybrid type receiver-back that is becoming more popular in today’s NFL.
+He may not be Deebo Samuel, but he could be in due time.

 Isaiah Wynn, again, was terrible on Sunday.
-One of the worst pass protectors in the league, he had a 5 out of a possible 100 in pass-blocking by PFF's rankings.
-He allowed four pressures, was flagged for a false start and allowed a sack in 21 drop backs.
-The right tackle is another Patriot who could be playing himself out of a starting role, with his snap count on Sunday down to a season-low 60%.
-Guard Cole Strange on the other hand has been fantastic and has silenced all critics, allowing just two sacks and committing no penalties in his 370 snaps played on offense (he hasn't missed any since Week 1).
+One of the worst pass protectors in the league, he had a 5 out of a possible 100 in pass-blocking by PFF’s rankings.
+He allowed four pressures, was flagged for a false start and allowed a sack in 21 dropbacks.
+The right tackle is another Patriot who could be playing himself out of a starting role, with his snap count on Sunday down to a season-low 60 percent.
+Guard Cole Strange, on the other hand, has been fantastic and has silenced all critics, allowing just two sacks and committing no penalties in his 370 snaps played on offense (he hasn’t missed any since Week 1).
 His PFF rating is around 60, well above Wynn.

 If you’re anything like me and love “sicko” football, which at its core is not good football and made for the weirdos who love a bad brand of the game, then Monday Night Football has been a treat.
 The last six weeks of MNF have been brutal, especially this past Monday where Russell Wilson, playing in his second MNF game, looked nothing like his former self.